thescientist13/HP_Stuff/content/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/treatment_of_Harry.md

 society when [Riddle][TMR1] is vanquished.
 Thus [Harry][HJP1] must be programmed towards self-sacrifice.

 Again, Mrs. Rowling never allows her version of Dumbledore to admit that he has intentionally worked towards this end.
 Her version of Dumbledore claims that the whole thing was, from beginning to end, entirely [Harry][HJP1]'s free choice, and in a sense that is true.
 It is true in the sense that no one held a gun to his head and forced his action.
 Dumbledore was much more subtle than that.
-He allowed [Harry][HJP1] to spend ten years in an [[abusive environment|Dursleys]].
+He allowed [Harry][HJP1] to spend ten years in an [abusive environment][].
 He allowed [Snape][SS1] to belittle and torment [Harry][HJP1].
 He did nothing as the school as a whole turned on [Harry][HJP1] in first year,[^20210912-10] second year,[^20210912-11] fourth year,[^20210912-12] *and* fifth year.[^20210912-13]

 Even the lack of training fits into this.
 Dumbledore tells [Harry][HJP1] that love is the "power" leaving [Harry][HJP1] confused at first, but knowing that when the final bits of the puzzle are revealed, it will all make sense - an untrained [Harry][HJP1] has no other weapon in his arsenal except the power of his self-sacrifice with which to protect his friends.
 He even tells [Harry][HJP1] that he depended on [Hermione][HJG1] to *slow [Harry][HJP1] down*[^20210913-1] and while they were specifically talking about the Hallows, when you consider that [Hermione][HJG1] also slowed down the hunt for the [[horcruxes]] (see her page for details), I feel safe including this in my indictment.

 When you consider the potential cost if Riddle had not been stopped, and further consider the fact *that it worked*, it is very hard to argue with Dumbledore.
 The fact that [Harry][HJP1] not only does not blame him, but feels great affection for him makes it even harder.
 There is just one problem.
 [[Utilitarianism is wrong|Society/utilitarianism]].

+[abusive environment]: <{{< relref "Dursley" >}}>

 [AD1]: <{{< relref "Albus_Percival_Wulfric_Brian" >}}>